-Patrick is not like other Annapolis Family Lawyer.
+Patrick is not like other lawyers.
 Patrick has a boutique legal practice in which he provides high-quality service to a small number of clients.
 His practice is small, and that is how he likes it.
 He is the only attorney in his office.
 Having a small practice allows Patrick to provide a highly personalized service in which he gets to know each client and delivers representation that is tailored to achieve that client’s unique goals.
 He is aggressive while also being careful to avoid wasteful efforts and strategies that usually serve only to increase the client’s legal fees.
 Patrick directs his efforts in a focused and intelligent way on things that are most important to the client and that are calculated to bring results.
 He invites his clients to participate meaningfully in setting the case direction, he is friendly, and he is responsive.